btcpayserver/btcpayserver-php-client/docs/invoices/states.md

 complete
 ========

-This means that BitPay has credited the Merchants account with the payment received.
+This means that BTCPayServer has credited the Merchants account with the payment received.